Desert Strike: Development and release

 The game was developed by a team headed by Mike Posehn.
-In the 1980s, Posehn had previously worked for EA as a software developer.
-Soon after leaving EA, he obtained a publishing deal with the company for Video Deluxe.
+Posehn had previously worked for Electronic Arts (EA) as a software developer in the 1980s.
+Soon after leaving EA, he obtained a publishing deal with the company for Deluxe Video.
 The success of the software spurred Posehn to branch out and experiment with a flight simulator titled Fly for the IBM Personal Computer; however, International Business Machines cancelled the project.
 Posehn later met with EA president Trip Hawkins who suggested that Posehn develop a game for the Genesis, which was soon to be released.
 He also recommended that Posehn create a game similar to the Apple II game Choplifter; Hawkins felt flying a helicopter and rescuing people was "cool".

 Desert Strike underwent few changes from the plans outlined in the original design documents.
 The initial concept involved smoothly animated vehicles on an isometric playing field.
 The developers also aimed to include cinematic scenes, similar to The Revenge of Shinobi's introduction sequence.
-The game began development some time before any discussion of an American invasion of Iraq, originally based on the Lebanese Civil War and titled Beirut Breakout; this was later changed to the Persian Gulf region.
-John Manley recalled, "We actually wrote most of Desert Strike before Desert Shield happened.
-We were watching CNN at three in the afternoon and all of a sudden it was like, 'Oh my god - it's happening!'"
+The game began development before any discussion of an American invasion of Iraq, originally based on the Lebanese Civil War and titled Beirut Breakout; this was later changed to the Persian Gulf region.
+John Manley, an EA employee who assisted Posehn, recalled, "We actually wrote most of Desert Strike before Desert Shield happened.
+We were watching CNN at three in the afternoon and all of a sudden it was like, 'Oh my god – it's happening!'"
 A special point system intended to punish players was omitted; the system would have deducted points from the player's score if they destroyed objects that resulted in negative economic and political results.
 The control scheme was not well received at internal reviews of the game's early versions, and Posehn had to alter his original design to obtain approval for further development.

-John Manley, an EA employee, assisted writing the game's program.
+Manley assisted writing the game's program.
 He and Posehn collaborated to create the game's sandbox format, which they nicknamed "SNAFU".
-Posehn wanted the game to have nonlinear gameplay, and Manley felt having a storyline and puzzles would help the player progress.
+Posehn wanted the game to have nonlinear gameplay, whereas Manley felt a storyline and puzzles would help the player progress.
 Posehn disliked common gameplay elements like series of bosses and power-ups.
-As a compromise, the developers only included power-ups to replenish ammunition, armour, and other helicopter resources.
+As a compromise, the developers included only power-ups to replenish ammunition, armor, and other helicopter resources.
 To provide the player with options, the SNAFU system was designed to allow players to complete side missions in addition to main objectives.
 If the player alters the game scenario so that the objectives cannot be completed, the game instructs the player to reset the mission by returning to base.